The Best Plants for a West Facing Garden

 Secondly, tall verbena is a perennial plant that produces tall, thin stems that can grow up to 6 feet tall, making it an ideal choice for adding height to a garden.

-It produces small clusters of purple flowers on top of the stems, which can add a pop of color to your garden.
 The plant has a long flowering period from mid-summer to late fall, which means it can provide interest and color for a significant portion of the growing season.

 Finally, tall verbena is a low-maintenance plant that requires little watering or fertilizing, making it a great choice for those looking for an easy-to-care-for plant.